zeFresk/pyrauli/_sources/guides/how_to_symbolic.rst.txt

 1.  **.evaluate()**: This method substitutes all variables and computes a final floating-point number.
 It will raise an error if any variables are left unbound.
 2.  **.symbolic_evaluate()**: This method substitutes only the specified variables, returning a new, potentially simpler `SymbolicCoefficient`.

+.. tip:: **Faster evaluations**: Once you're done building your symbolic expression, compile it into a :py:class:`~pyrauli.CompiledExpression` using :py:meth:`~pyrauli.SymbolicExpression.compile`.
+This will speed up evaluation by orders of magnitude.

 .. literalinclude:: /../tests/snippets/test_symbolic_coefficient_guide.py
    :language: python
    :start-after: # [symbolic_evaluate]